Clearbox-AI/StructuredDataProfiling/README.md

 # Profiling outputs
 The profiler generates 3 json files describing the ingested dataset.
 These json files contain information about:
-- Column profiles: it contains the statistical characterisation of the dataset columns.
+- column_profiles: it contains the statistical characterisation of the dataset columns.
-- Data warnings: it highlights issues and limitations affecting the dataset.
+- dataset_profile: it highlights issues and limitations affecting the dataset.
-- Data expectations: it contains the data tests found by the profiler.
+- tests: it contains the data tests found by the profiler.

 The process of generating expectations makes use of the great_expectations library to produce an HTML file contaning data docs.
 An example of data doc for a given column can be seen in the image below.